-The Psychology Licensing Law provides extremely strong privileged communication protections for conversations between your therapist and you in the context of your established professional relationship with your therapist.
+The Psychology Licensing Law provides extremely strong privileged communication protections for conversations between you and your therapist in the context of your established professional relationship.
 There is a difference between privileged conversations and documentation in your mental health records.
 Records are kept documenting your care as required by law, professional standards, and other review procedures.
-HIPPA very clearly defines what kind of information is to be included in your "designated medical record" as well as some material, known as "Psychotherapy Notes" which is not accessible to insurance companies and other third-party reviewers and, in some cases, not to the patient himself/herself.
+HIPAA very clearly defines what kind of information is to be included in your "designated medical record" as well as some material, known as "Psychotherapy Notes," which is not accessible to insurance companies and other third-party reviewers and, in some cases, not to the client himself/herself.

-HIPPA provides privacy protection about your personal health information, which is called "protected health information" which could personally identify you.
+HIPAA provides privacy protection about your personal health information, which is called "protected health information" (PHI), which could personally identify you.
 PHI consists of three (3) components: treatment, payment, and health care operations.